 The Joint Spatial Plan

 The Joint Spatial Plan and Transport Study is being prepared by the 4 West of England Authorities to cover their combined area of Bath and North East Somerset, Bristol City, North Somerset and South Gloucestershire Councils.
 The plan will provide a new strategic planning context for all four West of England areas including Bath & North East Somerset.
 It will set the revised housing numbers for Bath & North East Somerset and an affordable housing target up to 2036.
-A consultation on the preparation of the Joint Spatial Plan and Joint Transport Study closed on 19th December.
-The comments received will be published later this spring.
+Following consultation on the Emerging Spatial Strategy late last year and the consideration of the comments received work is progressing on the preparation of the Draft Plan, which it is anticipated will be published for public consultation in autumn 2017.

 Please use this form to report issues with the content of this page.
 If you wish to contact somebody about the service provided, please use the contact details found in the 'Contact Us' section of this page.